SEACrowd/seacrowd.github.io/_posts/2025-05-08-seavl-phase2-launch.md

 Contributors for this task will translate the English prompts into any one of the following languages in which they are fluent/native speakers:

-*Thai, Malay, Filipino/Tagalog, Lao, Khmer, Tamil, Mandarin Chinese*
+*Thai, Standard Malay, Filipino/Tagalog, Lao, Khmer, Tamil, Mandarin Chinese, Burmese, Tetun, Bruneian Malay*

 We need three contributors per language for this task.
 Go to this [form](https://docs.google.com/forms/d/e/1FAIpQLSdbcxgN_sOqDResVkcj3s7IkYTWI8WDV6dZw0mZOIkH7puNSg/viewform?usp=dialog) to contribute.